Page compiled from visits to the city. Porto is not in the

 and Rede Expressos stop at

-Intermodal Campanhã nearby
+Terminal Intermodal Campanhã nearby.

 Casa da Musica - adjacent to Casa da Musica metro